vwpo/create-react-native-module/README.md

   --view                                    Generate the module as a very simple native view component --use-apple-networking                    [iOS] Use `AFNetworking` dependency as a sample in the podspec & use it from the iOS code
   --generate-example                        Generate an example project and links the library module to it, requires both react-native-cli and yarn to be installed globally
+  --example-with-file-link                  DEPRECATED: do `yarn add file:../'` instead of `yarn add link:../` in a generated example project, and add a postinstall script
   --example-name <exampleName>              Name for the example project (default: `example`) --example-react-native-version <version>  React Native version for the generated example project (default: `react-native@latest`)
   --write-example-podfile                   [iOS] EXPERIMENTAL FEATURE NOT SUPPORTED: write (or overwrite) example ios/Podfile